MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/remote-update.md

 - Teams app software
 - Device firmware software

 Updates for these components happen automatically by default.
 However, you can update them manually as well.
-When you are applying updates manually, they can be applied immediately or scheduled to be updated on a future date and time that you set.
+When you're applying updates manually, they can be applied immediately or scheduled to be updated on a future date and time that you set.

 ## Software versions on Teams admin center

 All new software versions for Teams devices are made available on Teams admin center once they're published by Microsoft.
-New releases may have minimum software version requirements.
+New releases might have minimum software version requirements.
 In such cases, the new version is only made available if the device meets the requirements.
 Verify that the device is meeting those requirements, but especially the firmware is current and updated.

 Only software versions that have been tested by Microsoft are available for automatic or manual updates using Teams admin center.
 Software versions tested by Microsoft are labeled **Verified by Microsoft**.